Sightseeing During the Nepal Bhutan Tour

 Lumbini in Nepal

 The peaceful land of Nepal is the Birthplace of Lord Buddha.
-The Lord Buddha walked his first steps on the holy ground of Lumbini in 623 B.C.
+The Lord Buddha took his first steps on the holy ground of Lumbini in 623 B.C.
 The UNESCO Heritage Site has been symbolic of Buddhist Culture for ages and is considered the most religious place of the most excellent religion, Buddhism.

 The sacred area includes ancient archaeological and modern Buddhist arts.
 The monumental attractions are the Maya Devi Temple, where Gautam Buddha spent his childhood, the Sacred Garden, the Ashoka Pillar, the Chinese Buddhist Monastery, and the Lumbini Museum.